bioupgrade logo

 aalto.fi/en

-Professor Raul Perez Jimenez (WP1 Lead) is an Ikerbasque Research Professor leading the nanobiomechanics group at nGUNE.
+Professor Raul Perez Jimenez (WP1 Lead) was an Ikerbasque Research Professor leading the nanobiomechanics group at CIC nanoGUNE.
 After joining nanoGUNE in 2013, Prof. Perez-Jimenez started a research line that combines mechanobiology with enzyme engineering with the purpose of developing new enzymes and biomaterials for biotechnology applications.
+Since January 2023 he joined CIC bioGUNE as principal investigator of the Synthetic Biology Laboratory.
 He is the cofounder of Evolgene Genomics, a spin-off company dedicated to exploit the power of ancestral enzymes.

 Alba Fernandez Calvo is a Ph.D. student in Prof. Raul Perez-Jimenez's group.
 She completed her Bachelor's in Molecular and Cellular Biology at University of Glasgow and her Master's in Molecular Nanoscience at Universidad Autonoma de Madrid.
 In Prof. Raul Perez-Jimenez's group, she works on the biophysical characterization of proteins.